simonmoore23/text-editor-pwa/README.md

 This application is a text editor progressive web application that runs in the browser as well as offline.

-You can see a full working version of the websote at the `Render` link below in the `links` section.
+You can see a full working version of the website at the `Render` link below in the `links` section.

 ## Table of Contents